top of page

 Origin

 The dish takes its colour (and name) from the green paste made of green bird’s eye chillies and other green stuff (like kaffir lime and coriander).
 In Thailand, traditional home cooks make this paste fresh from scratch, pounding a long list of around 15 ingredients in a large mortar by hand.
-In the west, it’s a bit hard gathering this long list of rare tropical ingredients so we just go for a good quality paste from the supermarket’s Asian food section.
-Although I was taught how to make a proper paste during my recent visit to Thailand (just before the pandemic), I still find it very time consuming and labour intensive, so I buy ready-made pastes.
-The trick here is to find the proper and most flavoursome paste.
-If you check at the end of this post at my recommended product reviews you will find some suggested authentic Thai products for this recipe that you can buy online.
+In the west, gathering this long list of rare tropical ingredients is a bit hard so we just go for a good quality paste from the supermarket’s Asian food section.
+Although I was taught how to make a proper paste during my travels to Thailand, I still find it very time consuming and labour intensive, so I buy ready-made pastes

 Recipe